JunjieXia14/stClinic/README.md

 ### 2. Install stClinic in the virtual environment by conda

 * Firstly, install conda: https://docs.anaconda.com/anaconda/install/index.html
-* Then, automatically install all used packages (described by "environment.yml") for stClinic in XX mins.
+* Then, automatically install all used packages (described by "environment.yml") for stClinic in a few mins.

 ```bash
 conda config --set channel_priority strict